jlian/jlian.github.io/projects/index.md

 #### MATLAB Particle Tracker

-With the help of open-source algorithms, I developed a user-friendly MATLAB application that could reliably and accurately track particles in video footages.
+With the help of open-source algorithms, I developed a user-friendly MATLAB application that could reliably and accurately track particles in videos.

 <figure>
 	<a href="/images/particle-tracker-in-action.png"><img src="/images/particle-tracker-in-action.png"></a>